web-work-tools/indieweb/content/posts/static-sites-4-indieweb.md

 images: "https://web-work.tools/indieweb/images/indieweb-infominer-about.jpg"
 ---

-While this site is very much a work in progress, I'm happy for as far as its come.
+This site is very much a work in progress, tho I'm happy for as far as its come.
 It now supports header images, and twitter cards.
-With that solved, I really am pleased with the overall operation of this theme.
+I am fairly pleased with the overall operation of Indigo.

 * [AngeloStravrow/indigo](https://github.com/AngeloStavrow/indigo)
   * [Indigo Features](/indigo-features/)